DevJoghurt/node-dicom-rs/docs/storescp.md

 ## Tips

-1. **Choose the right grouping strategy**: Use `ByScope` for proper hierarchy, `Flat` for simple key-value extraction
+1. **Tag extraction is always flat**: `OnFileStored` provides flat tags for simple access; `OnStudyCompleted` provides hierarchical organization with flat tags at each level
-2. **Configure SOP classes**: Limit to only the modalities you need for better control
+2. **Configure SOP classes**: Limit to only the modalities you need for better control and security
-3. **Set appropriate timeout**: Adjust `studyTimeout` based on your typical scan duration
+3. **Set appropriate timeout**: Adjust `studyTimeout` based on your typical scan duration and network speed
-4. **Use S3 for production**: Filesystem is good for development, S3 for scalable storage
+4. **Use S3 for production scale**: Filesystem is good for development, S3 for unlimited scalable storage
-5. **Extract only needed tags**: Don't extract unnecessary tags to reduce memory usage
+5. **Extract only needed tags**: Don't extract unnecessary tags to reduce memory usage and processing time
+6. **Start with defaults**: Begin with simple configuration and add complexity only as needed
+7. **Enable verbose for debugging**: Use `verbose: true` during development to see detailed protocol information
+8. **Test with real data**: Always test with actual DICOM files from your modalities before production
+9. **Monitor disk space**: With Filesystem storage, ensure adequate space and set up monitoring/alerts
+10. **Secure your credentials**: Never hardcode S3 credentials - use environment variables or secret management